setu-cert-comp-sci-2025/showcase/unit-2/web-3-podcast-2/web.md

 Podcast

-A discussion with the course team on the HDip in Computer Science
+A discussion with the leaders on the HDip in Computer Science